rickosborne/ttrpg/blackwater/sessions/2020-02-09-gavins-request-northunder.md

 Climbing Gear | 1 | 20 | 4 | 20 | 4
 _Total_ | - | - | - |  808 | 126

-The items were distributed out to the Strig (Yen and Brorvec) to carry.
+The items were distributed out to the Strig (Yenna and Brorvec) to carry.
 Edgar is the group's bank.

 We spent the night in Blackwater, where Arc gambled away what money he had left.